OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Writing-Security-Tests.md

  - Transforming integration and e2e tests into security tests
  - running tests against production
  - instrumenting code to inject payloads
+ - Running tests in parallel with builds or in-line
+ - Inserting error handling into tests so that tests differentiate between an internal error and test failure

 ## Who